 B. 1965, HAVANA, CUBA

-Felipe Dulzaides is an artist that through an experimental combination of video, performance, sculpture, sound, photography, drawing, public art, and installation explores a wide range of themes such as chance, crossovers, cultural displacement, the poetic absurdity in between spaces, and metaphorical thinking.
+Felipe Dulzaides explores a wide range of themes such as chance, crossovers, cultural displacement, the poetic absurdity in between spaces, and metaphorical thinking through an experimental combination of video, performance, sculpture, sound, photography, drawing, public art, and installation art.
 Since 2001 he has had numerous solo shows, participated in several biennale events and international group exhibitions.

-Dulzaides has received numerous awards including the Rome Prize, Art Matters, Creative Work Fund, Artadia, Graham Foundation and the Cintas Fellowship.
+Dulzaides is the recipient of numerous awards including the Rome Prize, Art Matters, Creative Work Fund, Artadia, Graham Foundation and the Cintas Fellowship.
 He was born in Havana into a family of renowned writers and musicians.
 His father, with whom he shares the same name, was a pianist and a band leader that had an important role for the development of Latin jazz in Havana.